umangS77/Automata-Theory/README.md

 - q(d)=q(n)
 - Σ(d)=Σ(n)
 - Transition matrix is union of all reachable states from a DFA state gives the destination state of DFA.

+### NOTE:
+For some outputs, the order maybe different for a particular state.
+For example, State {"Q0", "Q2"} may be outputted as state {"Q2", "Q0"}.
+Both will convey the same result.

 ## Q3 - DFA to Regex